 Oak Bay and the Uplands

-Situated just east of downtown Victoria, Oak Bay feels like its own small seaside village.
-Old-English style streets are lined with galleries (Eclectic Gallery, The Avenue Gallery, Winchester Galleries), London-esque pubs like the Penny Farthing Public House, fine dining stops such as The Dining Room at Oak Bay Beach Hotel, and plentiful gardens, beaches, and parks.
-Oak Bay Marina and the Royal Victoria Yacht Club are draws for mariners of all stripes.
+Situated to the east of downtown Victoria, the town of Oak Bay personifies Victoria’s historic charm.
+Its picturesque streets are lined with galleries (Eclectic Gallery, The Avenue Gallery, Winchester Galleries), London-esque pubs like the Penny Farthing, fine-dining stops such as The Dining Room at the Oak Bay Beach Hotel, and plentiful gardens, beaches, and parks.
+Oak Bay Marina and the Royal Victoria Yacht Club draw mariners of all stripes.

-On the south edge of downtown, elegant Victorian homes and modern luxury condos of James Bay are neighbour to the Fairmont Empress Hotel—a perennial favourite among tourists and residents alike.
-Most of the historic properties in this upscale neighbourhood were built by Victoria’s founding families, and feature storybook details including spires, truss work, and wrap-around porches.
-One such draw is Carr House, once home to beloved Canadian artist Emily Carr.
+On the south edge of the downtown, the elegant Victorian homes and modern luxury condos of James Bay are neighbour to the Fairmont Empress Hotel—a perennial favourite among tourists and residents alike.
+Properties feature storybook details including spires, truss work, and wraparound porches.
+One such home is Carr House, once the residence of beloved Canadian artist Emily Carr.
 Residents of James Bay can spend the day strolling the shops and restaurants of Fisherman’s Wharf, or biking to one of the neighbourhood’s scenic parks.

 Fairfield and Gonzales

-Fairfield’s best known property is Government House, the residence of B.C.’s Lieutenant Governor (its garden is open to the public free of charge and makes for a scenic walk.
-The most striking properties are near the coastline, where the Strait of Juan de Fuca waves pass and leafy trees line the streets.
-Historic Ross Bay Cemetery, Cook Street Village, and the Moss Street Market round out weekend wanders and Gonzales Bay Beach beckons residents to swim and enjoy the sun.
+Fairfield’s best-known property is Government House, the residence of British Columbia’s Lieutenant Governor—its garden is open to the public free of charge and makes for a scenic walk.
+The most striking properties are near the coastline, where the Strait of Juan de Fuca weaves past and leafy trees line the streets.
+Historic Ross Bay Cemetery, Cook Street Village, and the Moss Street Market round out weekend wanders, and Gonzales Bay Beach beckons residents to swim and enjoy the sun.

-Vancouver Island’s biggest municipality is home to historical properties and estate homes ready to charm new residents.
-The varying neighbourhoods, rich gardens, history, and culture prove Victoria is a city gem worth living in.
+Vancouver Island’s biggest municipality is home to historical properties and estate homes ready to win over new residents.
+The distinct neighbourhoods, rich gardens, and living history make Victoria a coastal city worth coming back to year after year.